Last year, reports surfaced that American household debt reached a record high of just over $13.5 trillion. Let’s type that out in round numbers.

 Good debt usually refers to a mortgage, student loan, or business loan.
 Basically, it’s anything that can make you some money off the debt.

-Bad debt usually refers to credit card debt, car loans, and other times of debt that has no monetary benefit to you.
+Bad debt usually refers to credit card debt, car loans, and other types of debt that has no monetary benefit to you.

 But in reality, there is no such thing as good debt or bad debt.